 One of the biggest questions she was asking herself at the time was how to tell her son, then 12 years old, that she had fallen in love with a woman.
 Jack’s response—simple and wise beyond his years—was “Whatever, Mom . . . love is love.”
 Realizing that Jack didn’t see traditional labels of partnership, Maria began to contemplate the labels she herself had worn during her life.
 Publisher, Whatever…Love Is Love by Maria Bello

-Maybe you’ve already read actress and activist Maria Bello‘s 2013 highly popular essay in the New York Times called “Coming Out As a Modern Family,” in which the nature of her relationship as same-sex and the above response from her 12-year-old son was made public.
+Maybe you’ve already read the highly popular 2013 essay by actress and activist Maria Bello called “Coming Out As a Modern Family,” in which the nature of her relationship as same-sex and the above response from her 12-year-old son was made public.

 Below Bello, in a brief clip, talks about the acceptance of her son and other young folks today:

 Maybe you also already know that Bello’s partner, Clare Munn, initiated a “Whatever Campaign” that, according to Annie L. Scholl, Huffington Post, “has been embraced by thousands who don’t fit so easily into labels like ‘gay,’ ‘lesbian,’ or ‘bisexual,’ and for those who exist outside the heterosexual, nuclear-family structure.”

 Some of us are comfortable with labels that seem to define and validate us, others are not.
 If you’re one who chooses certain labels, Bello hopes they’re a help to you, not a hindrance.
 As for her sexual orientation, she’s definitely a “whatever”—it works for her.

 It’s not that she’s afraid to claim a more specific identity, though.
 She tells R. Kurt Osenlund, Out: “…I’m a whatever, but I’m proud to say that I’m gay, bi, lesbian, whatever you want.
 I’ll take it all.”